Children's Room Newsletter

 CFCE Playgroup

-Drop in every Wednesday and Friday at 10:30am
+Every Wednesday and Friday at 10:30am

-Ages birth - 5
+Ages Birth - 5

 Playgroup is made possible with funding from a Coordinated Family and Community Engagement (CFCE) grant from the MA Department of Early Education and Care, administered by the Collaborative for Educational Services.